-Translation isn’t a regulated profession.
-This means anyone can be a translator without any type of qualification.
-However, if you want to be a serious professional, learning how to translate and getting certified is fundamental.
-You’ll find a list of options below.
+Yes and no. Translation isn’t a regulated profession.
+This means anyone can set up as a translator without any type of translation qualification.
+You can offer your services without having to pass any translation certification exams or tests.
+However, if you want to be a serious language professional, learning how to translate and getting certified as a translator is fundamental.

-This would be either an undergraduate or master’s degree in translation
+This type of translator certification is either an undergraduate or master’s degree in translation.

 Advantages: comprehensive learning, prestige.

 In some countries, translators wishing to work in official capacities can register with the government as sworn translators.
 The process for doing this and the qualifications required will depend on your country of residence.
 Official translation and interpreting exams may be involved.

 Advantages: status, opens doors to certain types of work that only official translators are allowed to do.

 Disadvantages: laborious process, previous training and qualifications will probably be needed.

 Further information: Gwenydd Jones and Catharine Cellier-Smart discuss how to become a certified translator in France in this YouTube interview.

 5. Entry exams to be an official translator or interpreter for the EU, UN and other large organisations